Vegan Christmas Donuts

 Melt 150 grams of dairy-free white chocolate and use a teaspoon to gently spread it over 1 half of each donut.
 Allow the white chocolate to firm slightly at room temperature for around 10 minutes.

 After 10 minutes, the white chocolate should be slightly soft but not wet.
-This is the perfect time to add your holly decoration.
+This is the perfect time to add the holly decorations to your Christmas pudding donuts.

 I like to “stick” the leaves together before placing them on the donut to prevent them from sliding around.
 I do this by pinching the bottom edges together.

 Add your fondant berries and leave your vegan Christmas donuts for 1 hour to set completely!

-I hope you enjoy these Christmas donuts!
-If you make it yourself, please let me know by leaving a comment or rating below.
+I hope you enjoy these vegan Christmas donuts!
+If you make them yourself, please let me know how it goes by leaving a comment or rating below.
 Happy baking! xo

 Cute and fluffy baked donuts decorated as Christmas puddings.